ISINTEX42/INTEX/README.md

 Normalization Excel is in the Deliverables folder

-Video walkthrough is in the Deliverables folder
+Video walkthrough is in the Deliverables folder in 2 separate parts: p1 walks through the version that is online p2 walks through the version that has a working database